guardian/cdk/docs/contributing.md

 ## Releasing

-We use [changesets](https://github.com/changesets/changesets) to automate releases.
+We use [changesets](https://github.com/changesets/changesets) to automate NPM releases.

 You will be prompted to add a changeset (if necessary) after raising your PR.